 Pollen Street - Office

-This building is part of an urban regeneration retail and office project in the fashionable shopping precinct of Ponsonby Road, Auckland, New Zealand.
+This building is part of an urban regeneration project in the fashionable shopping precinct of Ponsonby Road, Auckland, New Zealand.

-The solution was to extend the pedestrian surface from the MacKelvie St level through to the Pollen St end where a new pedestrian laneway can now link via a set of steps down to Pollen St. A narrow 2 storey office building floats on columns above the pedestrian and car parking level.
+The solution was to extend the pedestrian surface from the Mackelvie Street level through to the Pollen Street end where a new pedestrian laneway can now link via a set of steps down to Pollen Street.
+A narrow two-storey office building floats on columns above the pedestrian and car parking level.
 This solution allows it to engage with the white shop buildings at this end of the site and then it drops down at the Pollen Street end to touch the ground and form a small retail tenancy at street level.
 Lifting the building above the ground surface allows necessary vehicle and pedestrian movements while maximising the office foot print.
 This solution allows a dynamic architectural response to the laneway precinct while facilitating all the activation of the existing buildings.

-Formally, the new buildings respond to the scale and proportion of the Victorian row shop-houses in the precinct.
-One and two storey forms are generated from the widths and heights of the Edwardian and Victorian precedents in the neighbourhood.
+Formally, the new building responds to the scale and proportion of the Victorian row shop-houses in the precinct.
+One and two-storey forms are generated from the widths and heights of the Edwardian and Victorian precedents in the neighbourhood.